Additional Subjects

 The focus of the Computing department is to ensure that pupils develop the essential knowledge, skills and understanding they will need in a rapidly changing world; one in which work and other activities are increasingly transformed by access to varied and developing technologies.

-In their weekly lessons in our dedicated IT suite, pupils in Year 7 and 8 study topics covering Computer Science, Information Technology and Digital Literacy strands.
+In their weekly lessons with a subject specialist in our dedicated IT suite, Bede’s Prep pupils in Years 7 and 8 study topics covering Computer Science, Information Technology and Digital Literacy strands.
 Advanced e-safety skills are taught, with a focus on safe social networking and approaches to protect oneself from online cybercrime.

-Extra-curricular enhancement sessions are provided in areas including robotics and app development.
+Extra-curricular enhancement sessions are provided in areas including robotics, app development and Artificial Intelligence programming.

 Year 7